KJ Jefferson

-Kenneth Dewayne "KJ" Jefferson Jr. (born May 20, 2001) is an American football quarterback for the Arkansas Razorbacks.
+Kenneth Dewayne "KJ" Jefferson Jr. (born May 20, 2001) is an American college football quarterback.
+He played college football for the Arkansas Razorbacks and UCF Knights.

-High school career
+Early life

 Jefferson attended North Panola High School in Sardis, Mississippi.
 He finished his high school career with 9,582 passing yards, 2,922 rushing yards and 143 total touchdowns.
 A four-star prospect, he committed to play college football at the University of Arkansas.

 College career

+2019 season

+Jefferson spent his true freshman year at Arkansas in 2019 as a backup to Nick Starkel who lost the starting job to SMU transfer, Ben Hicks.
+He made his first career start against LSU.
+He finished the season, completing 14 of his 31 passes for 197 yards with one interception and also rushed for two touchdowns before redshirting.